 Otherwise, just serve the protein and veggies on top of a bed of whole grains, and you’ve got a complete meal!

-The stir fry combinations are endless, but here are some of my favorites:
+The combinations are endless, but here are some of my favorite healthy stir fry recipes:

 Do you love mix & match recipes, too?